cixil/godot-scene-palette/README.md

 in this folder.
 Nested folders will also be shown as expandable "sub-palettes".

 Press the heart button next to the file selector to save this directory to your favorites.
-You can change the colors of your favorite palettes to diferrentiate them and saved palettes will persist when closing and reopening the editor.
+You can change the colors of your favorite palettes to differentiate them and saved palettes will persist when closing and reopening the editor.

 ![gif of basic usage](/gifs/select-fav-opt.gif)